marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Or do additional check/protection under the templates (Spring/Thymeleaf) or another steps.

 I added notes for project application about this places (mostly).

+We able do the "html"-template (or html-string) for "POST"-form to add "listener";

+This is can be more critical with "Cross-Site-Scripting" trouble.

+There is can be "description", but I will think to provide "extended" build of project.

+Where CSRF-troublepoint with will be with more interesting design (or some kind of this).

 <hr />
 <b> Using Components with Known Vulnerabilities</b>